llaveirge/city-canvas/README.md

 - User can view the pinned location of another user's City Canvas Pin on the Pin's map page
 - User can get directions to any City Canvas Pin on the Pin's map page, linked on the dedicated Pin page
 - User can mark another user's City Canvas Pin as removed from view if the described street art is not at the pinned location
-- User can view if any City Canvas Pin is marked as removed from view on the Pin preview in the 'Home' page feed and the Pin's dedicated Pin page
+- User can view if any City Canvas Pin is marked as removed from view on the Pin's preview in the 'Home' page feed and the Pin's dedicated Pin page
-- User can view if another user marked their City Canvas Pin as removed from view on the Pin's preview in the 'Home' page feed and the 'My City Canvas' page, on the Pin's dedicated Pin page, and the user will be alerted via a modal on the Pin's update form
+- User can view if another user marked their City Canvas Pin as removed from view on the Pin's preview in the 'Home' page feed, on the 'My City Canvas' page, on the Pin's dedicated Pin page, and the user will be alerted via a modal on the Pin's update form
 - User can save City Canvas Pins to their personal 'My Saved City Canvas' page from the Pin's dedicated Pin page for viewing later or as a list of favorites
 - User can view saved City Canvas Pins on the 'My Saved City Canvas' page
-- User can remove saved City Canvas Pins from their personal 'My Saved City Canvas' page feed from the Pin's dedicated Pin page
+- User can remove saved City Canvas Pins from their personal 'My Saved City Canvas' page from the Pin's dedicated Pin page
 - User can view City Canvas Pins near them on the 'Art Finder' page map using the geolocation target button or by using the map's zoom feature

 ## Additional Stretch Features Planned